vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_OnlineDDL/vtctldclient_OnlineDDL_complete.md

 ---
 ## vtctldclient OnlineDDL complete

-Complete one or all migrations executed with `--postpone-completion`.
+complete one or all migrations executed with --postpone-completion

 ```
 vtctldclient OnlineDDL complete <keyspace> <uuid|all>